-As part of the Silver Sand Property's expansion plan, on January 11, 2019, the Company announced that through its wholly-owned subsidiary Alcira, it had entered into a Mining Production Contract (the "MPC") with Corporación Minera de Bolivia ("COMIBOL") granting the Company the right to carry out exploration, mining, and production activities in the area of up to 56.9098 square kilometres adjoining the Silver Sand Property.
+As part of the Silver Sand Property's expansion plan, on January 11, 2019, the Company entered into a mining production contract (the "MPC") with COMIBOL to explore the area adjoining the Silver Sand Property.
+The MPC remains subject to ratification by the Plurinational Legislative Assembly of Bolivia.
 In addition, in July 2018, the Company entered into agreements with private owners to acquire their 100% interest in certain mineral concessions located adjacent to the Silver Sand Property.
-For the six months ended December 31, 2018, the Company acquired total mineral concessions valued at \$2,631,200 (US\$2,000,000) by cash payments of \$1,315,600 (US\$1,000,000) and issuance of 832,000 of its common shares.
+For the nine months ended March 31, 2019, the Company acquired total mineral concessions valued at \$2,631,200 (US\$2,000,000) by cash payments of \$1,315,600 (US\$1,000,000) and issuance of 832,000 of its common shares.